CS2401-Fall2021/lab3-bigO/README.md

 Specifically, we're going to make a hypothesis about what the runtime for a program is, track how long it takes to run given various sized inputs, and verify if our hypothesis are correct.

 First, let's review the most common big-O notations.
 Spend some time as a group coming up with examples that might fit each type of big-O notation.
 Add them to your reflections.txt file.
 * Constant, O(1)
 * Linear O(n)
 * Quadratic O(n^2)
-* Exponential O(2^n)
+* Exponential O(a^n), commonly O(2^n)

 Then, come up with big-O hypotheses for the following functions.
 Add them to your reflections.txt.
-Identify what n is in each function.
+Identify what n could be in each function.
 * MaxItemInArray
 * IsEven
-* ListDescendents
-* FirstItemInArray
 * AddNumbersOneThroughN_v1
 * AddNumbersOneThroughN_v2
 * AddNumbersOneThroughN_v3
+* ListPossiblePasswords

 Next, we want to set up how we're going to determine how long it takes code to run.
 One way to do this would be to use a wall clock and record the start/stop time, but that isn't very accureate.
 Our computers have a built in clock, so we'll use that instead.
 In Java, to get the current time, you can use: